GeorgeHcc/llms-webpack-plugin/README.md

-# webpack-plugin-llms
+# llms-webpack-plugin

-`webpack-plugin-llms` is a Webpack plugin that processes Markdown files and `llms.txt` files following the [llms.txt specification](https://llmstxt.org).
+`llms-webpack-plugin` is a Webpack plugin that processes Markdown files and `llms.txt` files following the [llms.txt specification](https://llmstxt.org).
 It supports middleware functionality in development mode and file copying in build mode.

 ## Features